Giorgio Salmoiraghi

 In 1990 he received the "Ambrogino d'oro" from the Municipality of Milan.
 In 1993 he organized a personal show at "Accademia Scalabrino" in Montecatini.
 In 1994 the book cooperative I.U.L.M. s.c.r.l edited Gabriele Mandel's monograph “Il magico e il sacro nell’arte di Giorgio Salmoiraghi”.

 His works are exhibited in public and private galleries.
-He belonged to the Accademia Tiberina and to the Accademia dei 500.
+He belonged to the Accademia Tiberina and the Accademia dei 500.

 Salmoiraghi died on 27 December 2022, at the age of 86.